ICSI (Intracytoplasmic Sperm Injection)

 The ICSI procedure utilizes microscopy and micromanipulation.
 One sperm is loaded into a fine glass needle, the oocyte is penetrated and the sperm expelled into the cytoplasm of the ooctye.
 ICSI bypasses those barriers which normally permit only one sperm to enter the oocyte.
 Therefore, embryonic growth and development are not different from those of IVF embryos.
 To date, there have been no differences observed in minor or major malformations of ICSI babies when compared to IVF or naturally conceived babies.

 ICSI appears to be a safe and effective method of Assisted Fertilization, allowing couples to have their own genetic child.
-Over 3,800 babies have been born from ICSI at RRC.

 |||In-Vitro Fertilization (IVF)|